FurWaz/The-Oeuf-Game/readme.md

 All the levels are stored in the \[levels\] folder, all the informations you need to create a level are in the info.world file !

+## PLAYING THE GAME
+If you're on Windows, a executable file can be found in the \[TheOeufGame\] folder, just double click on the \[TheOeufGame.exe\] file to launch the game !

 # UwU